Kor River

-Kor River (also Kur River; رود کر) is located in the Fars Province of Iran.
+Kor River (also Kur River; رود کر) is located in the Fars province of Iran.
 The sources of the river are mostly in the Zagros Mountains near Mount Dena.
 It flows into the Bakhtegan Lake, which is a salt lake.
-The increased salinity level of the lake is due to the decrease in river flow.
+The increased salinity level of the lake is due to the decreased flow of the river, which has been dammed.

 Description

 The irrigation of the river basin is facilitated by the various hydraulic facilities that were built.
 For example, the Droudzan/Doroodzan Dam was built in 1972, near Marvdasht.

 The river is never completely dry because it is fed by the snowmelt of Zagros, except for the delta in the summer.

 Several canals were built along the river.
 Many problems of river pollution also cause disturbances in the fauna and flora of the river.

 There are dams at Band-e-Amir, Feiz Abbd, Tilakan, Mawan, Hassan Abad, and Abbd Jahan.

 Other ancient names of this river are Araxes of Persia, also known as Aras.

 The main tributary of Kor is the Pulvar/Polvar (or Sivand) River.
 It was formerly also called Medus.